Maneekul/NLP_ticket/README.md

-used NLP to classify tiket_type, both Thai and Engling language.
+Used NLP to classify tiket_type, both Thai and Engling language.